-For getting the resolution of calorimeters (ECAL and AHCAL) which structure was show in figure 5.40.
-Formula 5.3 is the energy reconstruction formula [28], the coefficients a and b in this formula represent ECAL and HCAl calibration constant.
+In order to obtain the resolution of calorimeters (ECAL and AHCAL) as shown in figure 5.24, the energy reconstruction formula 5.3 is employed [20], the coefficients a and b in this formula represent ECAL and HCAl calibration constant, respectively.
 After optimization, the calibration constants are a=44.4 and b=44.2 respectively which were corrected by energy of 60GeV.
 Calibration constants can correct the energy leakage from the calorimeters.
-So it can be used formula 5.4 [28] for calculating the resolution.
-The energy resolution result shows in figure 5.41.
-The simulation result is better than practical result, and the reason should be simulation ignore the response difference between detector cells.
+So one can use formula 5.4 [20] to calculate the resolution.
+The energy resolution result is shown in figure 5.25.